Watch: India opener Shikhar Dhawan sends a message to fans after injury rules him out of World Cup

 He added, “I wanted to play the World Cup and represent my country.
 Now, it’s time for me to go back and recover for the next edition.
 The boys are doing a great job and I am sure they continue to do so and win the World Cup.
 Your support and prayers are important to us.
 I love you all.”

 KL Rahul was promoted as the opener against Pakistan and played a useful hand as India extended their winning streak in World Cups over their neighbours to seven matches.
-Swashbuckling wicketkeeper Rishabh Pant is expected to be drafted into side as Dhawan’s replacement.
+Swashbuckling wicketkeeper Rishabh Pant has been approved as Dhawan’s replacement.

 Virat Kohli and Co’s next assignment is against bottom-placed Afghanistan on Saturday.